 One reason for looking into a domain’s referring IPs is looking for a sign of black-hat SEO tactics.
 If you see a single IP address sending an extremely high number of backlinks from multiple domains, that could be a sign of a private blog network, link network or other fabricated link schemes.

-This report can be exported to Excel, CSV, or CSV semicolon if you want to filter this data on your own.
+This report can be exported to Excel or CSV if you want to filter this data on your own.